-The quantitative analysis of AP foot can provide leads concerning the nature of an AP, e.g. the location of the point at which AP is observed vis-à-vis site of neurotransmission.
-This can help construct a biophysical picture' of pattern and density of parasympathetic innervation in the vicinity of a given recording point.
+The quantitative analysis of AP foot can provide leads concerning the nature of an AP, e.g., the location of the point at which AP is observed vis-à-vis site of neurotransmission.
+This can help construct a "biophysical picture" of pattern and density of parasympathetic innervation in the vicinity of a given recording point.
 In the past, similar profiling of electrical activity has helped interpret the nature of autonomic neurotransmission in tissues such as the vas deferens and arterioles (Hirst and Neild, 1978; Blakeley and Cunnane, 1979; Cunnane and Stjärne, 1984; Brock and Cunnane, 1988).
-In past studies in mouse DSM, the differences in the convexity of the foot of the AP was observed to distinguish between

-73 neurogenic and myogenic APs (Young et al., 2008; Meng et al., 2008).
+In past studies in mouse DSM, the differences in the convexity of the foot of the AP were observed to distinguish between neurogenic and myogenic APs (Meng et al., 2008; Young et al., 2008).

-74 Currently there is no well-defined method for the quantification of the AP foot convexity.
-The ideal technique that quantifies the AP foot should be able to provide us an idea about the underlying passive 75 signals which brings the membrane potential to threshold and gives rise to the AP.
-In the present work 76 we have attempted to explore various approaches to measure AP foot convexity.
-It could be demonstrated 77 that all these methods suffer from certain shortcomings which restrict their utility for our purpose.
-We 78 have thus designed a novel approach which overcomes these drawbacks, and was found to be appropriate 79 for the quantification of AP foot convexity.
-The various approaches have been evaluated and compared 80 using a set of test data mimicking AP diversity, where the actual convexity trends were known.
-Finally, we 81 demonstrate how the proposed technique performs on experimentally recorded AP profiles, and discuss its 82 83 possible utility in interpreting electrophysiological activity in health and disease.
+Currently, there is no well-defined method for the quantification of the AP foot convexity.
+The ideal technique that quantifies the AP foot should be able to provide us an idea about the underlying passive signals which brings the membrane potential to threshold and gives rise to the AP.
+In the present work, we have attempted to explore various approaches to measure AP foot convexity.
+It could be demonstrated that all these methods suffer from certain shortcomings which restrict their utility for our purpose.
+We have thus designed a novel approach which overcomes these drawbacks and was found to be appropriate for the quantification of AP foot convexity.
+The various approaches have been evaluated and compared using a set of test data mimicking AP diversity, where the actual convexity trends were known.
+Finally, we demonstrate how the proposed technique performs on experimentally recorded AP profiles and discuss its possible utility in interpreting electrophysiological activity in health and disease.

-2 METHODS
+2. METHODS

-This section is divided into three parts, dealing with the synthesis of the test data, the evaluation criteria,and the description of the various quantification methods explored, including our proposed technique.
+This section is divided into three parts, dealing with the synthesis of the test data, the evaluation criteria, and the description of the various quantification methods explored, including our proposed technique.

-86 2.1 Synthesis of Test Data
+2.1.
+Synthesis of Test Data

 A data set consisting of diverse AP shapes was required for evaluating the various quantification approaches.
 A prerequisite was foreknowledge about the convexity trends of the data set, against which the approaches could be compared.
-Experimental data could be used for the evaluation of the proposed techniques because prior knowledge of their extent of AP foot convexities was unavailable.
+Experimental data could be not used for the evaluation of the proposed techniques because prior knowledge of their extent of AP foot convexities was unavailable.
 It was thus necessary to generate the test data computationally.
-Here, one of the possibilities was to obtain AP profiles from simulations in a syncytial model (Appukuttan et al., 2015a) designed in NEURON platform and by recording at each model cell.

-This approach had a couple of drawbacks.
-Firstly, even though syncytial spread of APs leads to change in 94 the AP shape (Appukuttan et al., 2015a), the number of widely differing AP profiles so obtained would be 95 96 limited.
-This owes to the fact that the syncytium is homogeneous and well coupled, and the variabilities in 97 DSM bundle sizes and the neurotransmitter release profiles were not implemented in the available model, restricting the AP shape diversity observable from the model cells.
-The second drawback was the inability 98 99 to accurately predict the foot convexity trends for varying superpositions of the passively spreading synaptic 100 stimulus and the AP.
-This is because when the signals are recorded from the syncytium, the underlying STD undergoes multiparametric variations such as its amplitude, time course, and the latency with respect 101 to the AP.
-Further, the inability to explicitly set the AP threshold in models, such as in the HH model, 102 proved another hindrance and limited the range of STD amplitudes that could be availed.
-103
+Here, one of the possibilities was to obtain AP profiles from simulations on a syncytial model (Appukuttan et al., 2015a) by recording at each model cell.
+But this approach had a couple of drawbacks.
+First, even though syncytial spread of APs leads to change in the AP shape (Appukuttan et al., 2015a), the number of widely differing AP profiles so obtained would be limited.
+This owes to the fact that the syncytium is homogeneous and well coupled, and the variabilities in DSM bundle sizes and the neurotransmitter release profiles were not implemented in the available model, restricting the AP shape diversity observable from the model cells.
+The second drawback was the inability to accurately predict the foot convexity trends for varying superpositions of the passively spreading synaptic stimulus and the AP.
+This is because when the signals are recorded from the syncytium, the underlying STD undergoes multiparametric variations such as its amplitude, time course, and the latency with respect to the AP.
+Further, the inability to explicitly set the AP threshold in models, such as in the HH model, proved another hindrance and limited the range of STD amplitudes that could be availed.